Advising & Student Info

 - When not in use, shut off coffee pots and other devices that may pose a potential fire hazard.

-DPS is a full-service law enforcement agency with the authority and responsibility to investigate, search, arrest and use reasonable force as necessary to protect persons and property and to enforce the laws of the State of Michigan and the Ordinance of the Regents of the University of Michigan.
+The U-M Division of Public Safety and Security (DPSS) is a full-service law enforcement agency with the authority and responsibility to investigate, search, arrest and use reasonable force as necessary to protect persons and property and to enforce the laws of the State of Michigan and the Ordinance of the Regents of the University of Michigan.

 Visit the U-M Environment, Health, and Safety office for injury, illness, and incident reporting procedures, as well as fire prevention, worker safety, and other campus safety topics.